How does the Iceland Bonus Card work in 2026?

 😐 Your 5% bonus comes from topping up your card, rather than as a bonus for spending.

-😄 Frequent promotional offers are available for members, which works in a similar way to most other supermarket loyalty schemes.
+😄 Frequent in-store prices are available for members, which works in a similar way to most other supermarket loyalty schemes.

 😄 Iceland bonus cash can be spent at Iceland or at The Food Warehouse.
 Sainsbury’s Nectar scheme is the most similar to this, with a generous amount of retailers accepting Nectar points, like Caffè Nero, Esso, Argos, and several others.